fac-13/PLHH-ToDo/README.md

 - We decided to work from a develop branch - and smaller branches would be merged into the develop branch.
 Only on the final hour did we merge the develop branch into the master branch.
 - We regularly met up and explained the code to each other.
 - Everyone would review and approve the pull request before the last person to review would merged the branch.

+## What we struggled with
+- Adopting state ids for the local storage
+- Updating state after making the description editable